markproy/bird-classification-workshop/docs/lab5-deeplens-detect-and-classify.md

 Here are the steps to follow to customize the project.

-* Click on `Projects` in the `Resources` section of the left hand panel of the AWS DeepLens console.
+* In the `Resources` section of the left hand panel of the AWS DeepLens console, click on `Projects`.
 * Click on the name of the project you created earlier.
 The console will take you to the details page for that project.
 * Click on the **name of the function** (e.g., `deeplens-object-detection/versions/1`), which will take you to the Lambda console.
 * Once you are in the Lambda console for the function, click on `Go to $LATEST` so that you can edit the function in the console.